-I have worked as a journalist for 25 years, during which I have contributed to numerous national, specialist and international publications.
+I have worked as a journalist for over 25 years, during which I have contributed to numerous national, specialist and international publications.
 Ferraris For All, my book defending economic progress, was published in 2010.
 A paperback edition, including an additional chapter on the inequality debate in the West, was published this year.
 My book on global finance, Cowardly Capitalism (Wiley, 2001), was recommended by the Baker Library of Harvard Business School.
 To contact me email ferraris AT danielbenami.com.
-My blog posts are also fed through to Twitter.

 Please also note that some common biographical claims made about me in recent years are incorrect:

 * I have never worked as a Financial Times (FT) correspondent.
 To my knowledge this mistaken notion first appeared on the entry for Cowardly Capitalism, my book on global finance, on Amazon.co.uk.
 I did once work for the FT group, as the editor of a specialist newspaper called Investment Adviser, but not as a correspondent for the FT.
 I have, however, contributed freelance articles to the FT.

 * I am not now nor have I ever been a “professional investment adviser” as also claimed on the Amazon.co.uk site (although I think this originated with Wiley, the publisher of Cowardly Capitalism).
 I did, as mentioned above, once edit a newspaper called Investment Adviser.

 * I am not an economist although I have written extensively about economics.
 I call myself an economics writer rather than an economist.
 Strictly speaking Ferraris for All is about the cultural aversion to prosperity rather than an economics text.

 * I have never written for the Morning Star – a newspaper once linked to Britain’s official Communist party.
 In fact I worked as a London-based senior editor for Morningstar; an American company which provides information on investment funds and stocks.